MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 Follow these steps to run the PowerShell script:

 1. **On the client VM**: Open an elevated Windows PowerShell prompt and run the following commands.
-These commands are the same regardless of whether you're using a VM or a physical device:
+These commands are the same whether you're using a VM or a physical device:

     ```powershell
     md c:\HWID